City Council Entrance Interview: Jonathan Tasini

 “My heart and soul, for the past 40 years, has been about one thing: making sure people earn a decent wage,” Tasini says.
 “That is going to be the thing I carry with me every single day at the council.”

-Tasini’s socialist policy ideas include raising the minimum wage for city workers.
+Tasini’s economic policy ideas include raising the minimum wage for city workers.
 He hopes his worker-based approach to change will help him be a part of the transition in Portland as he runs to represent District 2.

 “Portland is a very special city to me, but Portland has the same main challenge that people everywhere have, which is people are not being paid enough,” he tells WW.